forester-bt/forester/docs/src/intro_lang.md

 ### Why the language is needed

-The basic idea behind the language is an attempt to provide a set generalizations \
+The basic idea behind the language is an attempt to provide a set of generalizations \
 which will alleviate the redundancy in some cases.

 - The language allows creating the tree definitions accepting other trees as parameters (higher order trees)